wp-plugins/mashsharer/readme.txt

  `[mashshare shares="false" buttons="true"]` for buttons without shares `[mashshare shares="true" buttons="false"]` for sharecount without buttons

-* For manual insertion of the Share Buttons in your template files use the following php code where you want to show your Mash share buttons:`mashsharer();`
+* For manual insertion of the Share Buttons in your template files use the following php code where you want to show your Mash share buttons:`do_action('mashshare');`
 Configure the Share buttons sharing function in the settings page of the plugin.
-* Change the color and font size of Mashshare directly in the css file `yourwebsite.com/wp-content/mashsharer/assets/mashsharer.css`
+* Change the color of Mashshare count with setting option.
-* With one of the next updates i will give you the possibility to change color and font-size on the settings page.
-So you dont have to fiddle around in css files any longer.

 = How does it work? =